peter-kish/gloot/README.md

 ### Prototype Inheritance

-Prototypes can inherit properties from other prototypes, which can also override some of those properties.
+As already mentioned, prototypes can inherit properties from other prototypes.
+The derived prototypes can override properties from the base or define new properties.

 Example:
 ```javascript